-If you’re ready to add a cute kitten to your family, you might be tempted by the cute, mischievous, and downright adorable Somali Cat.
-Before you take the plunge, though, you should make sure you can cover the costs of your new kitten throughout their lifetime.
-Besides one-off costs, like getting microchips, spaying or neutering, you’ll also need to consider ongoing monthly and annual costs, like cat food, pet insurance, and medication.
+If you’re ready to add a cute kitten to your family, you might be tempted by the mischievous and downright adorable Somali Cat.
+Before taking the plunge, you should ensure you can cover the costs of your new kitten throughout their lifetime.
+Besides one-off costs, like getting microchips, spaying, or neutering, you’ll also need to consider ongoing monthly and annual expenses, like cat food, pet insurance, and medication.

 We broke down the typical ownership costs for a Somali Cat.
-These are estimates and will vary depending on your region and the types of products, like cat litter or food, that you choose to buy.
-One of the largest expenses for cat owners is veterinary care, but the annual cost of this can vary wildly, as some cats rarely need the vet, while others will be there more often.
+These estimates will vary depending on your region and the types of products, like cat litter or food, you choose to buy.
+One of the most significant expenses for cat owners is veterinary care, but the annual cost can vary wildly, as some cats rarely need the vet, while others will be there more often.
 Either way, knowing what kind of budget to expect is a great place to start before you bring that sweet kitten home.

 Bringing Home a New Somali Cat: One-Time Costs

-Deciding to become a cat owner will require a fair amount of upfront investment as you prepare to bring your kitten home.
+Becoming a cat owner will require a fair amount of upfront investment as you prepare to bring your kitten home.
 If you haven’t had a cat before, there are quite a few one-off expenses that you’ll need to pay.
-These include things like a cat carrier, bed, and bowls for water and food.
+These include a cat carrier, bed, and bowls for water and food.

-You’ll also need to budget for the initial cost of your kitten and for things like veterinary check-ups, spaying or neutering, and vaccinations.
+You’ll also need to budget for the initial cost of your kitten, veterinary check-ups, spaying or neutering, and vaccinations.